-- Where disciplinary action is recommended against an Employee or a Student, the Head (Students and Communities) will advise the Vice-Chancellor.
+- Where disciplinary action is recommended against an Employee or a Student, the Pro Vice-Chancellor (Student Services) will advise the Vice-Chancellor.
 The Vice-Chancellor will determine whether or not disciplinary action should be commenced against the person(s), subject to the findings.

 - Where it is determined that disciplinary action should commence against an Employee, the process of Clause 33 “Disciplinary Action” and Clause 34 “Disciplinary Action for Misconduct or Serious Misconduct” of the University's Enterprise Agreement will apply.